area17/twill/README.md

 For fields that should always be saved as null in the database when not sent by the form, use the `nullable` array.

 For fields that should always be saved to false in the database when not sent by the form, use the `checkboxes` array.
+The `published` field is a good example.

 Depending on the features you need on your model, include the availables traits and configure their respective options:

 - HasPosition: implement the `A17\CmsToolkit\Models\Behaviors\Sortable` interface and add a position field to your fillables.

-- HasTranslation: add translated fields in the `translatedAttributes` array and in the `fillable` array of the generated translatable model in `App/Models/Translations` (always keep the active and locale fields).
+- HasTranslation: add translated fields in the `translatedAttributes` array and in the `fillable` array of the generated translatable model in `App/Models/Translations` (always keep the `active` and `locale` fields).

 - HasSlug: specify the field(s) that is going to be used to create the slug in the `slugAttributes` array